WynterWulf/warframe-helper/README.md

 # warframe-helper
 A private project warframe helper, with a few tools combined while i learn python

-I'm basically going to be making this as a private project at the moment pip list at the moment:
+I'm basically going to be making this as a private project at the moment, intended to increase the amount of information accessible in real-time warframe gameplay

+file structure relies on warframe/warframe-helper/ and warframe/warframe/warframe-items/ from WFCD/warframe-items

+pip list at the moment:

 Package            Version